-When you walk into the store, it’s easy to stock up on cheap ramen or macaroni and cheese boxes.
+When you walk into the store, it’s easy to stock up on cheap ramen, boxes of macaroni and cheese, or frozen dinners.
 They are quick to make and easy on the budget.
-Unfortunately, those foods are so processed that they do more damage than good.
-When trying to shop healthy, we get scared by the high price tags.
-There is no doubt that organic apples are much more expensive than regular.
-Or the dehydrated apple chips.
+Unfortunately, those foods are so processed that they actually do more damage than good.
+When trying to shop health-consciously, we get scared by the high price tags.
+For example, there is no doubt that organic apples are much more expensive than regular ones.
+Or the dehydrated apple chips for that matter.
 Yet, you can save money by buying healthier options.
 Here is how changing your diet can save you money.

-Dive Into Your Food Budget
+1. Dive Into Your Food Budget

-It Doesn’t All Have To Be Fresh
+2. It Doesn’t All Have To Be Fresh

-Learn About Carbs
+3. Learn About Carbs

-The Change In Eating Habits
+4. Change Your Eating Habits

 When you stop eating a lot of processed and high sugars, you eat less.
 They are fillers that your body digests faster and leaves you hungry much sooner.
 Eating a cleaner diet with fish, poultry, and beef will leave you feeling better and more satiated.
 Your cravings for snacking will decrease.
 When you do snack, some cheese or nuts are great to give you a pick-me-up.
 It will also fill you up and make you eat less.